We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 I started getting pain in my lower abdomen, so I rang 111.
 They saw me and gave me painkillers and said if you are still in pain in the morning, go to A&E. So, I did and got taken to have an ultrasound within an hour to find a 30cm ovarian cyst.

-They admitted me into hospital to do further scans and blood tests, and the plan was for planned surgery to get the cyst removed.
+They admitted me into hospital to do further scans and blood tests, and the plan was for surgery to get the cyst removed.
 But I had a CT scan the following morning and it came back as stage 3c ovarian cancer.
 I never in a million years thought that at the age of 23 I would be going through this.

 I had a full hysterectomy.
 This broke my heart but if it saved my life, my health is more important.